 What is being proposed at sandown park?

-The Jockey Club proposes to build 318 flats (up to 6 storeys high) and a 150 bed hotel around the race course.
+The Jockey Club proposes to build 318 flats (4-6 storeys high) and a 150 bed hotel around the race course.
 To give some perspective of the scale of the scheme we calculate this is approximately the size of 11 x Moore Places.

 The whole of Sandown Park is in the Green Belt.
 We know the Council is under pressure to find more sites for houses.
 However, both National and Local Planning Policy state there is a presumption AGAINST new development on Green Belt land unless it can be shown there are very special circumstances.
 The Jockey Club say their 'special circumstance' is to upgrade facilities at Sandown Park to keep the racecourse viable.
 However they state themselves they have doubled revenues over 10 years to £200 million in 2018, creating their largest-ever profit of £44.8 million.
 Why can’t some of this profit be used to upgrade their facilities?